 Helpers and givers need to learn to receive help.
 It's counter-intuitive but true.
 No one gets through life unscathed- It's just not realistic.
 When you get wounded by what life throws at you, it is possible to heal, versus just slapping on the temporary band-aid (denial, alcohol, work, food, sex, avoidance, intellectualizing, etc.) that doesn't heal anything-- it just covers it up.
 The secret is: if you surrender to the vulnerability of working on this with support, you will feel and be so much stronger.

 It means that you have to use your bravery to work through the fear of investing time and energy in your own healing.
 That is courageous.
-People can avoid coming to therapy for awhile because they are scared that their stuff is too much, too overwhelming, too "crazy," or alternatively, not "bad enough."
-They may be embarrassed that they've waited so long and that they should have figured this stuff out by now (it's like believing you need to lose weight and get in shape before joining a gym).
+Many avoid coming to therapy for awhile due to fear that their stuff is too much, too overwhelming, too "crazy," or alternatively, not "bad enough."
+You may be embarrassed that you've waited so long and that you should have figured this stuff out by now (it's like believing you need to lose weight and get in shape before joining a gym).
 There is no "right" way to address your past, but the right time.
 If you are here and contemplating therapy, I'm glad you're exploring that nudge and that your time is now.

 When you get here, my office a judgment free zone; I do my very best to create a relaxed environment where you can be yourself, take your shoes off, exhale, and feel at home.

 Permission to Change

 You have permission to exhale and attend to yourself.
-The permission is there because culturally, maybe we feel like we're not allowed.
-I want to help you challenge "the rules" about how you're supposed to be, so you can redefine your life according to the rules you determine for yourself.
-I will help you find your inner heroine that is hiding behind your inner critic so it can lead you in a new direction.
+Permission?
+Yes, because culturally, we feel like we're not allowed.
+I want to help you challenge "the rules" about how you're supposed to be, so you can start living in alignment with your values and who you REALLY are.
+You can learn to find your inner hero/heroine that is hiding behind your inner critic so it can lead you in a new direction.
 You will actually begin to believe that you are not responsible for others feelings all.the.time.

 You are ready to consider living a life that is not all about hustling for worthiness.